JasterV/grpc-slides/docs/learning_grpc.md

 Victor Martinez

 ---

-## First, what is RPC?
+# First, what is RPC?

-Remote Procedure Calls.
+It stands for Remote Procedure Calls.

 An idea to extend transfer of control and transmission of data from one machine to another.